JacobSamro/iBeon/README.md

 iBeon itself having several functions to filter and validate data.
 By using this you can make your project much more easier.

-Python Version is also availiable in this repo ( onside python/ folder)
+Python Version is also availiable in this repo ( inside python/ folder)

 Overview of some of the features: